 - 1-1/2 cups (6 ounces) shredded Monterey Jack cheese

-- Meanwhile, for pesto, place basil and garlic in a food processor; cover and process until smooth.
-Transfer to a small bowl.
+- Meanwhile, for pesto, place basil and garlic in a blender or food processor; cover and process until smooth.
+Transfer to a mixing bowl.
 Add cream cheese and remaining oil; beat until smooth.
 Set aside.
-In a large skillet, cook sausage and onion over medium heat until meat is no longer pink; drain.
+In a skillet, cook sausage and onion over medium heat until meat is no longer pink; drain.
+Set aside.

 Originally published as Three-Cheese Pesto Pizza in Country Woman January/February 2002, p42